RogeGar/Artificial-astrocytes-CNGNs-/README.txt

-We provide all the scripts required to train the CNNs using the proposed artificial astrocyte.

 The NeuronGlia unit can, in theory, work for any CNN.
 To introduce the unit to a CNN architecture, use the function "transform_architecture" of the NeuronGlia script.

 Example: